What does chocolate mean to you? Is it a guilty pleasure, an energy hit – or a perhaps a romantic gift?

 Advertising has long positioned chocolate as a cure-all for feminine romance and relationships.
 In 1960s Australian TV commercials, chocolate company Cadbury conveyed themes of desire, seduction and mending rocky relationships.

 One such advertisement, titled ‘For All the Different Women You Are’ suggested women can transform into different selves with each different chocolate flavour.

 Today, constructions of chocolate as hedonistic, sensual and a source of female craving are so common that they’ve become clichéd.

-Dr Robertson’s research reveals how, in early 1900s Britain and Australia, the art of making chocolate was cast as ‘women’s work’.
-Over half of the workers at Rowntree’s British chocolate company in York were women.
-What’s more, they worked in gendered roles and occupied female-focused spaces within the factory.
+Over half of the workers at Rowntree’s British chocolate company in that period were women who worked in gendered roles and occupied female-focused spaces within the factory.

-In 1920s Australia, women were brought from the UK to train new female staff in the art of making chocolate.
-At the frontline of Tasmania’s Cadbury chocolate factory, they were given jobs in hand-dipping and decorating chocolate, as well as making the gift boxes for chocolate’s presentation in-store.
+In 1920s Australia, women were brought from the UK to train new female staff at Tasmania’s Cadbury chocolate factory.
+Women were given jobs in hand-dipping and decorating chocolate, as well as making the gift boxes for chocolate’s presentation in-store.

 So, when you bite into your next block of Cadbury Dairy Milk, give some thought to the ways in which women have shaped it.
 Chocolate has a rich history in Australia and Britain, and women are at its centre.

 Dr Emma Robertson is a senior lecturer and historian at La Trobe University.
 Read more stories like this one.